la1k/power_estimation/README.md

 The code here is described in a blog post, https://www.la1k.no/2018/05/16/using-gnu-radio-and-hamlib-to-calculate-antenna-diagrams/.

-Use `rotctld_angle_printer.py` to print timestamp + angle to file.
-See docstring of `rotctld_angle_printer.py` for more details.
-Let this run continuously while collecting GNU Radio samples and turning the rotor.
+Use `measure.py` in measurement subdirectory to samplies IQ data while simultaneously logging antenna angles to file.
+See `README.md` in that folder for more details.
+Let the script run continuously while turning the rotor.

-Run grc_uhd_to_iq.grc in GNU Radio companion to collect IQ samples for later power spectrum estimation, or run grc_uhd_to_power_spectrum.grc to estimate power spectra directly for selected FFT bins.

 Use `combine_samples_and_angles.py` to combine samples/power estimates produced using GNU Radio with the above angle measurements.
 See docstring of